(reading time: 1 hour, 11 minutes)

 Clocks were one of the things that Alast needed explained to him thrice.
 In the mist they’d used dropglasses to measure time, with the sand inside taking exactly one drop to move from end to the other.
 The clocks apparently replaced the grains of sand with just as many moving pieces that somehow tracked time and then displayed it in a way that could be read.
 He’d snuck a peak at the clock’s inner workings once; it reminded him of a pile of moss and tiny mushrooms interpreted in wheels and strands of metal.
 Where do these metal mushrooms grow?
 Whose hands are small enough to pick them without breaking them?
 Don’t know yet…

 Alast walked her over to a corner of the lab.
 He grabbed a black curtain and pulled it aside.
 Cardinal Second hovered off the floor and rotated.
-A four-headed sea creature hung down over it, each of its heads acting like a fence post that kept the tile from floating away.
+The bones of a four-headed sea creature hung down over it, each of its heads acting like a fence post that kept the tile from floating away.
 Pinwhistle stared at it in disbelief.

 “This is a cardinal tile,” she eventually said.